hepplerj/cv/web-cv.md

 *Norwegian for Beginners I*, Norwegian University of Science and Technology (NTNU), via Future Learn.
 Completed 2020.

-*Introduction to Norwegian*, University of Oslo (UiO), via Future Learn.
+*Introduction to Norwegian I*, University of Oslo (UiO), via Future Learn.
 Completed 2020.

 "Text Mining with HathiTrust: An Introduction for Librarians," May 4, 2020.